gdrosos/bloat-study-artifact/README.md

 - `data/stitched_callgraphs/{project_ownler}/{project_repo}/cg.json`: Contains the stitched call graph for the project, integrating multiple call graphs from direct and transitive dependencies to form a comprehensive view of the project’s call architecture.

 - `data/stitched_callgraphs/{project_ownler}/{project_repo}/bloat_metrics.json`: Contains individual project-specific results from the reachability analysis, measuring various aspects of code bloat such as the number of bloated dependencies, files, and methods, along with their corresponding lines of code.
-Each record from these JSON files is being used to produce [rq1a.csv](#rq1acsv), and [rq1b.csv](#rq1bcsv) which are used in subsequent steps to produce the Figures of RQ1 results.
+Each record from these JSON files is used to produce [rq1a.csv](#rq1acsv), and [rq1b.csv](#rq1bcsv) which are used in subsequent steps to produce the Figures of RQ1 results.

 #### Stitching & Reachability Analysis of Subset Dataset